AML CTF compliance checklist for real estate agents Australia 2026

 What You Need to Know Before 1 July 2026

-From 1 July 2026, real estate agents and buyer's agents across Australia will be subject to significant new obligations under the Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) Act.
+From 1 July 2026, real estate agents and buyer's agents across Australia will face significant new obligations under the Anti-Money Laundering and Counter-Terrorism Financing Act.
 If you run an agency, this affects you directly and the time to prepare is now.

 Why Property Is in the Spotlight